surniaulula/wpsso/readme.txt

 = 4.19.0-dev.3 =

-(2019/01/12) Improved cell spacing in the SSO &gt; Add-ons and Licenses settings pages.
+(2019/01/12) Updated the default term description strings.
+Improved cell spacing in the Add-ons and Licenses settings pages.
+Renamed and added new archive title / description filters.

 = 4.18.4 =